gofireflyio/aiac/README.md

     -e OPENAI_API_KEY=[PUT YOUR KEY HERE] \
     ghcr.io/gofireflyio/aiac get terraform for ec2

-## Example Prompts and Usecases

-### Generate IaC
-- `aiac get terraform for a highly available eks`
-- `aiac get pulumi golang for an s3 with sns notification`
-- `aiac get cloudformation for a neptundb`

-### Generate Configuration Files
-- `aiac get dockerfile for a secured nginx`
-- `aiac get k8s manifest for a mongodb deployment`

-### Generate CICD Pipelines
-- `aiac get jenkins pipeline for building nodejs`
-- `aiac get github action which plan and apply terraform and send slack notification`

-### Policy as Code
-- `aiac get opa policy that enforces readiness probe at k8s deployments`

-### Shell Scripts
-- `aiac get bash script that is killing all active terminal sessions`

 ## Example Output
 Command line prompt:

     aiac get dockerfile for nodejs with comments